learn-co-students/javascript-arrays-lab-bootcamp-prep-000/README.md

 we have complete control over what's going into and coming out of the function.

-Try to use methods like `slice()`, `concat()`, or `splice()` to return a new array when keep the original array intact.
+Try to use methods like `slice()`, `concat()`, or `splice()` to return a new array when keeping the original array intact.

 * [concat()][concat]